CJ-Wright/splot/README.md

   * Create a conda environment with deps `conda create -n splot python=3 billingegroup -c conda-forge`

 3.cd to the directory where you git cloned the 17sx_plotting
-4.Install splot by "python setup.py develop"
+4.Install splot by `python setup.py develop`

 # Usage
 Note: beofre plotting, please generate a data dictionary with your data by the data_dict function provided in the splot module.